 TABLE OF CONTENTS

+Introduction 5

-Introduction 5 This section contains helpful information for owners and drivers and illustrates the location of important identification numbers that should be recorded in the owner's manual.
+This section contains helpful information for owners and drivers and illustrates the location of important identification numbers that should be recorded in the owner's manual.

+Safety 8

-Safety 8 This section describes safe vehicle operation and identifies warning decals and their locations.
+This section describes safe vehicle operation and identifies warning decals and their locations.

-Features
+Features 27

+This section identifies the locations of your snowmobile's controls and features.

-The Perfect Fit
+The Perfect Fit 41

 This section explains how to tailor the suspension and other features for an optimum riding experience.

-Pre-Ride Inspections
+Pre-Ride Inspections 58

 This section explains procedures that must be performed before riding.

-Operation 57
+Operation 65

 This section explains proper engine break-in, operation of features and general operating procedures.

 Maintenance

 This section defines your role, and your dealer's role, in your snowmobile's regular maintenance.

-Polaris Products
+Polaris Products 118

 Troubleshooting

-Warranty 114
+Warranty

-Maintenance Log 120
+Maintenance Log 133

 Index

+INTRODUCTION

-INTRODUCTION Important Notes for Owners and Drivers
+Important Notes for Owners and Drivers

 After reading this manual, store it in the snowmobile for convenient reference.
-It should remain with the snowmobile when sold.
+It should remain with the snowmobile when the snowmobile is sold.